Talking to your Printer

 A cover template for your chosen size, with trim areas, spine area and edge areas marked.
 It’s really easy to load the template into your graphics package at real size, and plot your graphics over it to ensure a perfect image.

 An ISBN number generator, that takes your ISBN number and produces a small PDF file for inclusion on the back cover of your book.
-Bear in mind that most print firms require an image in CMYK format, and the ISBN barcode and number must be in solid black, not composite CMY.
+Bear in mind that most print firms require an image in CMYK format, and the

 Pages of information about their print requirements.